Sean Elliott: Playoff statistics

-Post-NBA
+Post-NBA endeavors

 After retiring, Elliott became a basketball analyst for The NBA on NBC and, during the 2003–2004 season, for ABC Sports and ESPN.
-He left that position for the 2004–2005 season and became the color commentator for the Spurs' local broadcasting.
+He left that position for the 2004–2005 season and became the color commentator for the Spurs' local broadcasts.
 On January 5, 2013, he joined Fox Sports 1, calling his first college basketball game with the network.

 On March 6, 2005, his #32 was retired by the San Antonio Spurs and was hung in the rafters of the AT&T Center.

 His #32 is also retired by the University of Arizona.